ivaaak/.NET-RealEstate/README.md

 # ASP.NET- Real Estate App
-A full stack web project built with ASP.NET, EF Core, JS and Bootstrap.
+A full stack web project built with ASP.NET, MediatR/CQRS Pattern, EF Core, PostgreSQL, Redis, JS and Bootstrap.
 It can be used for listing, browsing and renting/selling properties.